Snapchat will turn 8 years old this year. And, to put it simply, the platform is struggling.

 I assure you though, the platform will thrive with these changes.
 One of the many ways I know this can and will work is because recent social media upstart TikTok has made a lot of these changes already, and better than many of the social networking leaders that came before them.

 TikTok’s global growth seems destined to make them the first truly global social network and first new social platform since Snapchat itself.
+TikTok is also creating good opportunities for brands.
 If Snapchat does not adopt these changes, they will be replaced by TikTok and others.